rinkeshjain/aadhaar-mask/README.md

 vision.init({ auth: 'API_KEY' });
 ```

-Once to replace your API Key you're good to go:
+this porject support image roataion and resize, Once to replace your API Key you're good to go:

 In the project directory, you can run: